randadam/eatme/docs/setup.md

 - **Python 3.8+:** Required for the ML Gateway service.
 - **Node.js 20+:** Required for the frontend and API documentation.
   - The setup script will automatically install `pnpm` if it's not present.
-- **Ollama:** Must be installed and running locally.
-The application expects Ollama to be available at `http://localhost:11434`.

 ## One-Time Setup